VinayMayavanshi13/Programmers-Guide/README.md

 - Contribute to open source.
 The work is similar to professional software development.

 - Build all 3 of these at the same time.
 Don't let yourself procrastinate the scariest parts.

+- It's like for years doctors thought that it would be impossible for someone to run a mile in 4 minutes.
+They thought your heart would explode from running so fast.
+But then somebody managed to do it.
+And his heart did not explode.
+Once Roger Bannister – a 25-year old Oxford student – broke that psychological barrier – a ton of other people did it, too.
+To date, more than 1,000 people have run a sub-4 minute mile.
+- And it's not like I was doing something bold and unprecedented as running a 4 minute mile here.
+Plenty of famous developers have managed to teach themselves coding over the years.
+Heck, Ada Lovelace taught herself programming in the 1840s.
+And she didn't even have a working computer.
+She just had an understanding of how her friend Charles Babbage's computer would work in theory.
+- She wrote several of the first computer algorithms.
+And she's widely regarded as the world's first computer programmer.
+Nobody taught her.
+Because there was nobody to teach her.
+Whatever self doubt she may have had, she clearly overcame it.